Most orders arrive within 3-6 business days via UPS Ground

 How to Install Radiant Barrier

-A secondary method of installation, instead of installing under the attic rafters, is to lay the foil insulation over the attic floor.
-Although this method of laying over the attic floor won't lower the temperature of your attic space, it will still REFLECT up to 97% of the radiant heat that strikes its surface thereby reducing heat transfer from the attic to living spaces resulting in lower utility bills.
-To compensate for the exposed AC duct work with this installation method, you can easily lay a blanket of radiant barrier over the duct work to protect them from the heat.
+Although this method of laying over the attic floor won't lower the temperature of your overall attic space, it will still block up to 95% of the radiant heat from transferring into the rooms below.
+To compensate for the exposed AC duct work, you can easily lay a blanket of radiant barrier over the ducts to protect them from the heat.

 General Installation Tips